 This is the initial public offering of RBB Bancorp.
-We are offering 2,107,756 shares of our common stock and the selling shareholders are offering 892,244 shares of our common stock.
+We are offering 2,100,000 shares of our common stock and the selling shareholders are offering 900,000 shares of our common stock.
 We will not receive any proceeds from the sales of shares by the selling shareholders.

 Prior to this offering, there has been no established public market for our common stock.
-We anticipate that the public offering price of our common stock will be between \$22.00 and \$24.00 per share.
-We have applied to list our common stock on the NASDAQ Global Select Market under the symbol "RBB."
+We anticipate that the public offering price of our common stock will be between \$ and \$ per share.
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "."

 Investing in our common stock involves risk.
-See "Risk Factors" beginning on page 23.
+See "Risk Factors" beginning on page 21.